-Philippine city mayor shot dead by sniper at flag-raising event
+Philippine mayor on president’s ‘narco-list’ shot dead by sniper

 Related topics

-Mayor Antonio Halili was declared dead on arrival at hospital from a single bullet wound to the chest, sustained as he and civil servants sang the national anthem in Tanauan, a city in Batangas province southwest of the capital Manila.

-“We are shocked, we are saddened,” Vice Mayor Jhoanna Villamor, who was standing beside Halili, told radio station DZBB after the shooting.
+Town police chief Renato Mercado said the shot was fired from about 150 metres (490 feet) away.

+“The distance from the position was extraordinary.
+It could not be done by an ordinary person.
+His skill can be compared to a trained sniper,” he said

-What appeared to be a smartphone video of the shooting went viral on social media, showing a single shot ringing out as the anthem played, then screaming and pandemonium.
+Phone video of the shooting went viral on social media.
+It showed a single shot ringing out as the anthem played outside city hall, then screaming and pandemonium.

+The bullet hit a mobile phone in Halili’s coat pocket then pierced his chest, police said.

+Police were scouring a nearby elevated grassy area, where the gunman may have fired the shot.

 Watch | Aktwal na video ilang segundo bago barilin si Tanauan Batangas Mayor Antonio Halili sa flag raising ceremony kaninang umaga.